December 1, 2019

 “There were some scary times when we didn’t think we were going to get out of here,” John said.

-After a long journey and six months of lifesaving care, Braelynn became the smallest baby to ever graduate from the Sanford Children’s Boekelheide Neonatal Intensive Care Unit in Sioux Falls.
+After a long journey and six months of lifesaving care, Braelynn became the smallest baby to ever graduate from the Sanford Children’s Boekelheide NICU in Sioux Falls.

 - Helped purchase state-of-the-art equipment that gave Braelynn a chance to grow after she was born too early.